N02734910/ELSpring2015/code/Readme.md

-Code Directory.
+This is the Code Directory.
-All your code should go here.
-Make sure files are named as explicitly as possible.
+ All of my (N02734910) code will go here, unless otherwise noted.